clojure-emacs/cider/doc/managing_connections.md

 All CIDER commands (evaluation, completion, switching to REPL etc.) operate on the relevant REPL within the current session.
-The current session is the most relevant session among all linked session.
+The current session is the most relevant session among all linked session (or friendly sessions when no links exist).
 Session relevance is decided by the specificity of the linked contexts and recency of the REPL buffers.

 If the current context is linked to a single session then that session is the current one.
 If multiple sessions are linked to a context (say, a project) then